 The section "Radius" describes a special case where the welding material looks like a circle but not filling the complete gap between the welded sheets.
 In most cases there is no full penetration.

-Section “Laser”

-The section “Laser” describes the filling of a laser welding affected zone.
-The result can be a complete weld-through on one sheet or the filling of a gap due to laser heating influence.

 Attribute "thickness"

 The value of the attribute thickness is a numerical value in the range of (0, ).
 It describes the distance between the weld root and the weld surface.
 It is used for to describe the throat thickness of the weld.